zandi/eBPF_processor/README.md

 # eBPF IDA Proc

 This is an IDA Processor that can be used to disassemble eBPF bytecode.
-It was developed for a challenge.
-As such, it hasn't been tested with any other target than the crackme-esque filter I developed it for.
+It was originally developed for a challenge, but since expanded and updated.
+It still needs testing against more eBPF ELF files and comparison with output from other tools like eBPF-supporting objdump, and bpftool.

+## Requirements

+Currently IDA 7.4 using Python3 is necessary.

 ## Author

-Clément Berthaux - clement (dot) berthaux (at) synacktiv (dot) com
+- Original author: Clément Berthaux - clement (dot) berthaux (at) synacktiv (dot) com
+- Fixes, Expansions & Updates: Michael Zandi - the (dot) zandi (at) gmail (dot) com

 ## Installation